prasanth1604/Chat_app/readme.md

-# FastAPI WebSocket Topic Chat
+# Real-Time WebSocket Chat Server with Topic Rooms

 A lightweight **real-time topic-based chat server** built with **FastAPI** and **WebSockets**.
 Messages auto-expire after 30 seconds, and topics are removed when all users leave.